 Cut six rounds from pointed end of jalapeño.
 Seed, remove ribs, and mince remaining jalapeño.

 Halve lime.
 Juice half and cut remaining half into quarters.

 Pat chicken breasts dry and, on a separate cutting board, cut into ¼" strips across width.
 Sprinkle with taco seasoning and toss to coat.

 Cook the Chicken

 Heat 1 tsp. olive oil in a medium non-stick pan over medium heat.
-Add chicken strips to hot pan and stir occasionally until chicken strips reaches a minimum internal temperature of 165 degrees, 8-10 minutes.
+Add chicken strips to hot pan and stir occasionally until chicken reaches a minimum internal temperature of 165 degrees, 8-10 minutes.

 Assemble the Quesadillas

-Place three tortillas on prepared baking sheet.
-Cover with chicken strips, Chihuahua cheese, a pinch of red onion (reserve remaining for pico de gallo), and ½ tsp. minced jalapeño (reserve remaining for pico de gallo).
-Top with remaining tortillas.
+Divide chicken strips, Chihuahua cheese, a pinch of onion (reserve remaining for pico de gallo), and ½ tsp. minced jalapeño (reserve remaining for pico de gallo) equally on top of tortillas.